La7z/La7z/README.md

 💻 Love to explore new thing especially on cyber and technology

-🐳 I enjoy contributing to Open Source and i am really enthusiast about learning new technology.
+🐳 I enjoy contributing to Open Source and I'm really enthusiast about learning new technology.